canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 because of the risk of autism.
 Find some answers that would make you feel ready to discuss it with her.

+Q3.
+You got a few mosquito bites on your honeymoon down south but you feel fine.
+Before getting pregnant, you want to make sure you don’t have Zika.
+Is there a test that can tell if you're infected?

+Q4.
+You plan to start a family soon, but want a sunny vacation first.
+Which of the countries below should you avoid because of the risk of Zika?

+Q5.
+Your baby was born on the first of this month.
+At what age is the first set of vaccinations recommended?

+Q6.
+It is flu season and a family member is pregnant.
+Find out whether or not she should get a flu shot while pregnant.

+Q7.
+You don't want to miss work tomorrow but should stay away if you have the flu.
+Yesterday, all of the symptoms below hit - find out which ones are the signal that it's the flu.

+Q8.
+Find out whether the number of cases of flu last week were higher or lower than usual, to help you decide if you should get a flu shot now or wait.

+Q9.
+You think you heard something on the news about people being sick in Italy.
+Is there a particular concern you should be aware of before you go with your baby?

+Q10.
+You are planning a trip to Mexico.
+Which specific vaccinations are recommended before you go?

+Q11.
+The weekly flu report says most cases are an H3N2 flu.
+Find out if that particular flu is in this year's vaccine in Canada to help persuade your partner to get a flu shot.

 ## Writing the task at the right level